Looking to Visit Big Sky during the Fall? Check out this awesome list of activities to enjoy while you are here!

-Sip and Savor– Big Sky’s restaurants and breweries will regale you with fall fare.
-Most of the eateries in the Meadow and Town Center are open, welcoming business.
+- Sip and Savor– Big Sky’s restaurants and breweries will regale you with fall fare.
+Most of the eateries in the Meadow and Town Center are open, welcoming guests and locals alike.

-Scream and Shout– The Town Center’s Haunted Peaks Halloween Festival is October 26–28, 2018.
+- Scream and Shout– The Town Center’s Haunted Peaks Halloween Festival is at the end of October, every year.
 This all ages event is filled with traditional holiday activities, live music and great Fall fun.

-Smile and Socialize– there are plenty of activities like a Bingo at the Gallatin Riverhouse Grill, Trivia night at Lone Peak Cinema, a Paint Party at Beehive Brewery or Comedy Nights at Lone Peak Brewery.
+- Smile and Socialize– There are plenty of activities like a Bingo at the Gallatin Riverhouse Grill, a Paint Party at Beehive Brewery or Comedy Nights at Lone Peak Brewery.